-Diversity-oriented churches, despite the challenges they face, are some of the fastest growing churches in the United States, says Brian Leander of Adelphi University.
+Diversity-oriented churches, despite the challenges they face, are some of the fastest growing churches in the United States, says Brian Leander.
 He names seven characteristics that help explain how these churches are able to embrace greater racial, ethnic, cultural, and socio-economic diversity.

 Recent trends suggest that a significant number of churches are overcoming the limiting effects of racial conflict, prejudice, and ethnocentrism despite church traditions and systems that promote homogeneity as a practical alternative to the inevitable conflicts between different people groups.
 Diversity-oriented churches, despite the challenges they face, are some of the fastest growing churches in the United States.